MystenLabs/sui/sdk/typescript/README.md

 );
 ```

 For local development, you can run `cargo run --bin sui-test-validator` to spin up a local network with a local validator, a fullnode, and a faucet server.
+Refer to [this guide](https://docs.sui.io/build/sui-local-network) for more information.

 ```typescript
 import { JsonRpcProvider, localnetConnection } from '@mysten/sui.js';